 Once established, a tree requires no special care.
 However, a young, newly planted tree requires some care in order to establish itself in the soil and survive the first two years of its life.

-In general, the addition of compost, mycorrhizae or any other variety at the time of planting is enough to fulfill the tree’s needs.
-After establishing itself, the tree should be able to get all the nutrients required to grow out of the soil.
-Adding fertilizer after the tree has been planted is therefore not advisable.
+In general, the use of planting soil (purchased at a garden centre), the addition of compost, mycorrhiza or any other amendment at the time of planting are sufficient to meet the needs of a tree.
+Eventually, it will find all the nutrients to grow on the existing soil.
+Adding fertilizer is therefore not recommended.